blakestickland/BookUI/README.md

 STRETCH GOALS:

-Style it so it's not hideous
+Style it so it's not hideous, considering image addition to styling.
-Considering an image?